AbstractSDK/cw-orchestrator/docs/src/quick_start/interfaces.md

 ### Endpoint function generation

-We can expand on this functionality with a simple macro that generates a contract's endpoints as callable functions.
-This functionality is only available if you have access to the message structs.
+We can expand on this functionality with a simple macro that provides access to a contract's endpoints as callable functions.
+This functionality is only available if you have access to the message structs's crate.
 > You will want to feature-flag the function generation to prevent BOOT entering as a dependency when building your contract.

-Here's an example:
+Here's an example with the macro shielded behind a "boot" feature flag:

 ```rust
 #[cw_serde]